 How your workplace pension is invested

-The default investment in a pension plan is often a type of investment known as a ‘lifestyle strategy’ or ‘working life strategy’.
-This means that during the early years of your working life, we invest your money in a way that has the potential for long-term growth.
+Investing in the default means that during the early years of your working life, we invest your money in a way that has the potential for long-term growth.

 If your plan has this type of investment as its default, the strategy may also be available as a self-select option.